camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

 # Access Process Engine Services

-It is possible to access the public API services (`RuntimeService`, `TaskService`, `RepositoryService` ...) from the delegation code.
+It is possible to access the public API services (`RuntimeService`, `TaskService`, `RepositoryService` ...) from the Delegation Code.
 The following is an example showing how to access the `TaskService` from a `JavaDelegate` implementation.

 ```java